kinguser981/TWRP-Recovery-Flags/README.md

 # removes the reboot option to boot into boooader, needed e.g. on samsung devices which use Download mode instead
 # Removes the 'Reboot bootloader' button
 TW_NO_REBOOT_BOOTLOADER := true

-# add an option in reboot menu to reboot into Download Mode
-TW_HAS_DOWNLOAD_MODE := true

 # some devices don't have a temp sensor, disable in such case to stop spamming recovery.log
 TW_NO_CPU_TEMP := true